masazelic/Fine-tuning-MSA-Transformer/README.md

 The project is extension of paper [Protein language models trained on multiple sequence alignments learn phylogenetic relationships](https://doi.org/10.1038/s41467-022-34032-y) which shows that Regression on predictors derived from MSA Transformer column attention's are able to capture Hamming distance, which is simple proxy of phylogenetic relationship.
 However, without the **true** phylogenetic tree, we lack an 'accurate' ground truth values for distances.

 Therefore, we go beyond this by *generating synthetic sequences* along the existing or known tree and using Patristic distance derived from the tree to analyze if MSA Transformer based embeddings can capture them.
 We do this by repeating the Regression analysis, but also by fine-tuning MSA Transformer.

+For more details on data, pipeline, and models refer to `Presentation.pdf`.

 ## Getting Started